-Winston “The Mighty Shadow” Bailey passed away on Tuesday at 3.50 am at the Eric Williams Medical Sciences Complex, Mt Hope.
+Winston “The Mighty Shadow” Bailey passed away yesterday at 3.50 am at the Eric Williams Medical Sciences Complex, Mt Hope.

 The calypso icon, poet and philosopher’s death came mere days before he received what many said was long in coming – an honorary doctorate from the University of the West Indies’ St Augustine Campus for his lifelong contribution to the country’s national music and calypso in particular.

-With Bailey’s death, immediate concerns were raised by some regarding whether he would still be conferred with the honorary degree promised by UWI – though no posthumously.
+With Bailey’s death yesterday, immediate concerns were raised by some regarding whether he would still be conferred with the honorary degree promised by UWI – though no posthumously.

-UWI campus principal Professor Brian Copeland was quick to put that to rest, however, when he confirmed that not only would the university still be conferring the doctorate on Bailey, but that it would also be celebrating him during Saturday’s graduation exercise at UWI.
+UWI campus principal Professor Brian Copeland was quick to put that to rest, however, when he confirmed that not only would the university still be conferring the doctorate on Bailey, but that it would also be celebrating him during Saturday’s graduation exercise at UWI Spec.

 Copeland also expressed condolences to Bailey’s family on behalf of the university and said he was saddened by Bailey’s passing before he could “collect his honorary doctorate scroll himself.”